denten-books/plain-text/3-format.md

 user types the document layout file and the text file," Kaiman explained, "then produces a proof or master copy of the text by printing the text according to the directions of the layout file.
-The text file contains layout marks to be interpreted by the layout file. [@kaiman_computer-aided_1968, 66]" "Text," in this schema, constitutes content meaningful only to the user, whereas layout contains some elements meaningful to the human and others intended for machine instruction.
+The text file contains layout marks to be interpreted by the layout processor [@kaiman_computer-aided_1968, 66].
+"Text," in this schema, constitutes content meaningful only to the user, whereas layout contains some elements meaningful to humans and others intended for machine instruction.
 Crucially, "no document text may appear in the layout file," Kaiman wrote [@kaiman_computer-aided_1968, 67-8].
-Layout in that sense asks the human editor to make a distinction between semantic and spatial units: words and their coordinates.
+Layout in his sense asks the human editor distinguish between semantic and spatial units: words and their coordinates.
 These two separate streams of data are then stored in two discrete locations, in effect embodying the dichotomy between form and content.

 ![EDIT Document Model, 1968 [@kaiman_computer-aided_1968, 66].](images/edit.png)

-The creators of QED, another influential early text editor (created for the SDS-930 time-sharing system at Berkeley) similarly encouraged the writer to separate the "input stream" from its layout instructions.
+The creators of QED, another influential early text editor (made for the SDS-930 time-sharing system at Berkeley) similarly encouraged writers to separate the "input stream" from its layout instructions.
 A sequence of reserved characters was "interpreted as directives to the stream" and "editor commands."
 These included sequences like `A` for append at a specified